Bulimia And Anorexia In A Wilderness Therapy Program: Health And Intervention

 Researchers have concluded that Bulimia and Anorexia are primarily the result of social influences and pressures in countries where a popularized body size and appearance can only be achieved through unhealthy diet and exercise.
 Bulimia and Anorexia are found almost exclusively in females and can be detected as early as middle to late adolescence.
 People who intentionally starve themselves to achieve an ideas or desirable body image suffer from anorexia (termed anorexia nervosa).
 The disorder, which usually begins in young people around the time of puberty, involves extreme weight loss--at least 15 percent below the individual's normal body weight.
 Many people with the disorder look emaciated but are convinced they are overweight.
 Sometimes they must be hospitalized to prevent starvation.
 People with Bulimia Nervosa consume food and then rid ("purge") their bodies of the excess calories by vomiting, abusing laxatives or diuretics, using enemas, or exercising obsessively.
 Some use a combination of all these forms of purging.
 Because many individuals with bulimia "binge and purge" in secret and maintain normal or above normal body weight, they can often successfully hide their problem from others for years.

-The psychological and emotional needs of people with Bulimia and Anorexia usually involve their appearances and control, or more specifically, avoiding the perception of being overweight and out of control.
-People with Bulimia and Anorexia are prone to view their friends or caretakers as people who are attempting to control rather than help them.
-It is crucial that friends and caregivers avoid falling into the trap of trying to control the eating behaviors of people with Anorexia or Bulimia.
-People who attempt to reason, persuade or coerce food intake, proper nutrition and to prevent purging are met with debate, argument, deception, defiance, anger, or in some cases, self-destructive behavior.
-The general response toward friends and caregivers who attempt to reason and persuade people with an eating disorders is often resistance, avoidance or defiance.
-At the same time, a person with Bulimia or Anorexia will make efforts to engage parents and caregivers by asking questions that present the possibility of compromise, but in reality lead to arguments in which the person always wins.
-The resulting message is "I am willing to discuss my refusal to eat or my purging, but I am not going to let you stop me.
+The psychological and emotional needs of children with Bulimia and Anorexia usually involve control, or more specifically, avoiding the perception of being out of control.
+Students with Bulimia and Anorexia are prone to view their caretakers as people who are attempting to control rather than help them.
+It is crucial that caregivers avoid falling into the trap of trying to control the eating behaviors of people with Anorexia or Bulimia.
+Care givers who attempt to reason, persuade or coerce food intake, proper nutrition and to prevent purging are met with debate, argument, deception, defiance, anger, or in some cases, self-destructive behavior.
+The general response toward caregivers who attempt to reason and persuade students is often resistance, avoidance or defiance.
+At the same time, students with Bulimia or Anorexia will make efforts to engage staff by asking questions that present the possibility of compromise, but in reality lead to arguments in which the students always wins.
+The resulting message to a caregiver is "I am willing to discuss my refusal to eat or my purging, but I am not going to let you stop me.
 I will always win the argument.
 I am in control of my eating and purging, not you!!"
-This mixed message produces frustration in peers, friends, family and caregivers who fail to understand the rigid and unwavering nature of the obsession.
+This mixed message produces frustration in peers, friends and caregivers who fail to understand the rigid and unwavering nature of the students obsession.

 In patients with anorexia, starvation will eventually damage vital organs such as the heart and brain.
 To protect itself, the body shifts into "slow gear": monthly menstrual periods stop, breathing, pulse, and blood pressure rates drop, and thyroid function slows.
 Nails and hair become brittle; the skin dries, yellows, and becomes covered with soft hair called lanugo.
 Excessive thirst and frequent urination may occur.
 Dehydration contributes to constipation, and reduced body fat leads to lowered body temperature and the inability to withstand cold.